Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text

 \subsection{Experiment 4: Peak RAM Usage During the Compressed Pipeline}

 This experiment measures the peak memory consumption of individual components in the compressed pipeline, assuming a precomputed LZ77-like parse as input.
-This models a setting where the LZ77-like factorization is produced externally and the remaining grammar construction must operate under memory constraints.
+This setup models a scenario in which the LZ77-like factorization is produced externally and the remaining grammar construction must operate under memory constraints.
 We report the peak RAM usage of the four downstream components: \texttt{LZ77} $\rightarrow$ \texttt{SLG}, \texttt{SLG} $\rightarrow$ \texttt{SLP}, \texttt{SLP} $\rightarrow$ \texttt{Pruned SLP}, and \texttt{Pruned SLP} $\rightarrow$ \texttt{RLSLP}.
-Results are based on the Y4M5 dataset.
+Results are based on the Y4M5 and Y8M5 datasets.